-Poultry and related products are the most common sources of human Campylobacter infection, largely because C. jejuni thrives at the elevated body temperatures of birds (Horrocks et al., 2009).
-In addition to poultry, raw dairy items such as unpasteurized milk and cheese also contribute to transmission (Fischer et al., 2024).
-The pathogen’s ability to survive on uncooked meat and kitchen surfaces further increases the likelihood of cross contamination during meal preparation (St. Charles et al., 2022).
+Poultry and related products are the most common sources of human Campylobacter infection, mainly because C. jejuni thrives at the elevated body temperatures of birds (Horrocks et al., 2009).
+In addition to poultry, raw dairy items such as unpasteurized milk and cheese contribute to transmission (Fischer et al., 2024).
+The pathogen’s ability to survive on uncooked meat and kitchen surfaces further increases the likelihood of cross-contamination during meal preparation (St. Charles et al., 2022).

 Though poultry is a major reservoir, Campylobacter spp. are also prevalent in cattle and beef, highlighting the potential role of non-poultry farms in human exposure (Khalifa et al., 2013).
-Individuals in close contact with animals such as farmers, veterinarians, and pet owners are at higher risk of infection via direct contact with contaminated animals or their feces.
+Individuals in close contact with animals such as farmers, veterinarians, and pet owners, are at higher risk of infection via direct contact with contaminated animals or their feces.
 A case study from a Michigan dairy farm found C. jejuni in 13 of 25 calves, a family dog, and an asymptomatic household member.
 The latter’s frequent handling of sick calves strongly pointed to direct animal to human transmission (St. Charles et al., 2022).

 ANTIMICROBIAL RESISTANCE (AMR)

 As a foodborne pathogen frequently exposed to antimicrobials in food production, Campylobacter has developed multiple resistance mechanisms to survive these pressures (Shen et al., 2018).
 Campylobacter demonstrates considerable genomic plasticity, enabling it to acquire resistance genes via horizontal gene transfer mechanisms, including conjugation, transformation, and transduction (Jeon et al., 2010).
-Through these processes, the pathogen can exchange genetic material with other gut microbiota in humans and animals, substantially increasing its antimicrobial resistance potential (Iovine, 2013).
+Th.
+The animale pathogen can exchange genetic material with other gut microbiota in humans and animals, substantially increasing its antimicrobial resistance potential (Iovine, 2013).

 Mechanisms of Resistance